Why Use EMI Filters in Shielded Rooms and Shielded Enclosure?

 CHARACTERISTICS OF SHIELDED ROOM EMI FILTERS

-- Multi-stage Circuit: To help achieve high insertion loss levels (up to 100dB) in very wide frequency spectrum, these filters often have 2, 3 or more circuit stages.
+- Multi-stage Circuit: To achieve high insertion loss levels (up to 100dB) in very wide frequency spectrum, these filters often have 2, 3 or more circuit stages.
 This lowers the cut off frequency and results in higher attenuation performance.

-- Input-Output Isolation: A threaded pipe is typically welded to the output/clean compartment.
-This pipe penetrates the shielded room wall isolating clean power (cables) from outside dirty environment.
+- Input-Output Isolation: A threaded pipe is typically welded to the output/clean compartment penetrates the shielded room wall isolating clean power (cables) from outside dirty environment.
 Threaded pipe is an optional item for filter manufacturers as it is often assembled in field during the installation to ensure correct size, location, and length.
 In many instances, end users prefer to route the power using fully shielded conduits thus making the pipe redundant.

 SHIELDED ROOM EMI FILTER SELECTION